behong1999/appdev/README.md

 This project is made in course "Application Development 2020" for us to understand what tools and measures which  will be used in the  software application development.

+Lists of Contents
+1. Configuration instructions
+2. Installation instructions
+3. Operating instrauctions
+4. File manifest
+5. Copyright and Licensing information
+6. Contact Information
+7. Credits and acknowledgements

+1. Configuration instructions
+	In this section we should give users information of how to configure the operating system, software environment, libraries, and so on to run this application.

+2. Installation instructions
+	In this section we should give users information of how to install this application, what files not included in this package should be added.
+	What command/operation should be used to install this application.

+3. Operating instructions
+	In this section, we should give users information of how to run this application, for instance, what command-line arguments can be given and what do they mean.

+4. File manifest
+	We should list all the files of this application at here with short descriptions.

+	List of files:
+	README.md		this file.
+	screen.c 		contains screen manipulation functions.
+	screen.h 		contains constant definitions and function declarations of screen.c.
+	testscreen.c 	contains the calls of functions included in screen.c and displays the result on the terminal. comm.c			contains data transfer functions.
+	comm.h 			contains constant definitions and function declarations of comm.c.
+	testcurl.c		contains the calls of functions included in comm.c and displays the result on the terminal.
+	makefile		contains a set of directives used by make build automation tool to generate a target/goal.
+5. Copyright
+	This applcation follows GPLv2 copyright.